brewvn/AspNetCore.Identity.Dapper-1/README.en-us.md

 ### AspNetCore.Identity.Dapper　　　　　　　　　　　　　　　　　　[嶄猟](README.md)

-There is an official identity provider used by EF from Microsfot, but some reasons we want to query sql directly instead of EF.
+There is an official identity provider used by EF from Microsoft, but some reasons we want to query sql directly instead of EF.
 This project is used to change ORM from EF to Dapper with a little impact.

 #### How to run the sample